-I am Executive Officer of the Global Land Programme, Senior Scientist at the Centre for Development and Environment at the University of Bern, and Assistant Research Professor at the University of Maryland, College Park.
-In addition to my work coordinating the GLP community, my research interests include governance of distally connected socio-ecological systems (telecoupling); land tenure and relation to land use and cover change; forest governance and conflict; and carbon conservation schemes such as REDD+ in the context of global climate change policies and development issues.
-I am also Principal Investigator on a recently awarded grant from the NASA Land-Cover and Land-Use Change (LCLUC) program, “The Global Rush for Land: A Socio-Ecological Synthesis” Principle Investigator (2017-2020).
+I am Executive Director of the Global Land Programme, Associate Research Professor at the University of Maryland, College Park and Associated Senior Research Scientist at the Centre for Development and Environment at the University of Bern, Switzerland.
+In addition to my work coordinating the GLP community, my research interests include land tenure and land use and cover change; forest governance and conflict; livelihoods, climate, and biodiversity conservation trade-offs; and the role of science and knowledge production in societal transformations.
+I am a Senior Fellow of the Breakthrough Institute.

 Telecoupling of land use systems, Land governance, Urban-rural interactions, Land use and conflict

 A Special Issue of IOPscience Environmental Research: Food System seeks articles that address "how" exactly transformations to more sustainable land systems can be achieved.
 There is a greater need to better understand how competing visions for the land can be reconciled and to explore the full range of solution space for sustainability.
 This also implies going beyond individual policy approaches to envisioning and executing transformations in the structural factors shaping land systems including, for example, colonial legacies, capitalist and economic growth oriented economic systems, consumptive cultures, and unjust or undemocratic political systems.
 Deadline: 1 May 2024